jopemachine/awesome-stars/README.md

 ## JavaScript

+- [notion-enhancer/desktop](https://github.com/notion-enhancer/desktop) - an enhancer/customiser for the all-in-one productivity workspace notion.so (app)
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [sindresorhus/one-thing](https://github.com/sindresorhus/one-thing) - Set the text for the One Thing app
 - [jamiebuilds/the-super-tiny-compiler](https://github.com/jamiebuilds/the-super-tiny-compiler) - :snowman: Possibly the smallest compiler ever